Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.maximum-likelihood-estimation, #statistics.sample-size, #gaussian-distribution

-## Describe the probabilistic perspective of linear regression and its formulation using Gaussian distributions.
+## Describe the probabilistic perspective of linear regression and its formulation using Gaussian distributions

 In the probabilistic view of linear regression, the uncertainty about the target variable $t$, given an input $x$, is modeled with a Gaussian distribution.
 The mean of this distribution is given by the polynomial regression model$$y(x, \mathbf{w})$$, where $\mathbf{w}$ represents the polynomial coefficients.
 The variance is represented by$$\sigma^2$$.
 Mathematically, this is expressed as
 $$